Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-09-19-observability/index.md

   take a `&mut self`, cool.
 * Then, there is a `with_capacity` method, this is intriguing, <i>add to notes</i>,
-* Finally, we find our not-so-ol' friend `subscribe`, but it returns a [`VectorSubscriber<T>`][`eyeball_im::VectorSubscriber`].
+* Finally, we find our not-so-ol' friend `subscribe`, but this time it returns a [`VectorSubscriber<T>`][`eyeball_im::VectorSubscriber`].

 Let's explore `VectorSubscriber` a bit more, would you? <i>Scroll the